 by Brooke Bartlett

 The Newbery Medal is an annual award given by the Association for Library Service to Children (ALSC) to recognize the most outstanding and distinguished book written for children each year.
 Named after John Newbery, the 18th century author who first began writing books exclusively for children, the first Newbery Medal was awarded in 1922 to The Story of Mankind by Hendrik Willem van Loon.
-Here is some more about the prestigious award to help you when you're shopping online for a few new novels for you and your family.
+Here's some more about the prestigious award to help you know what to look for when shopping online.

-Award specifics: Each year, one book written for children in English by a United States citizen is selected by an award committee to receive the Newbery Medal.
+Each year, one book written for children, in English, by a United States citizen, is selected by an award committee to receive the Newbery Medal.
 The ALSC states that the selected work must be "a distinguished contribution to American literature."
 The winning book's cover is emblazoned with a bronze medallion to commemorate the award.
 Each year, several finalists are also named as Newbery Honor books, and these works are marked with a silver medallion.

-Recent winners: The 2014 winner is Flora & Ulysses: The Illuminated Adventures by Kate DiCamillo.
+The 2015 winner was The Crossover by Kwame Alexander.
+The 2014 winner was Flora & Ulysses: The Illuminated Adventures by Kate DiCamillo.
 The 2013 winner was The One and Only Ivan by Katherine Applegate.
 The 2012 winner was Dead End in Norvelt by Jack Gantos, and Moon over Manifest by Clare Vanderpool won the medal in 2011.

-Choosing a book: Although many Newbery books are destined to be much-loved classics, not all Newbery books will appeal to all readers.
+Although many Newbery books are destined to be much-loved classics, not every Newbery book will appeal to all readers.
 Regardless, whether you are looking for books of adventure, history, fantasy, animals, and survival, or simply for picture books, you can find them on the list of Newbery Award winners and honor books.
-Although these books represent works for all reading levels, almost all of them are suitable for reading aloud to children of all ages.
+Although these books represent works for most reading levels, nearly all of them are suitable for reading aloud to children of any age.